Life is a journey! So much to learn!!

 Environmental management activities and techniques for restoring native tallgrass prairie are endless and diverse!
 We use a combination of hands- on experience and scientific research.
 This means lots and lots of interesting things are happening at Driftless Prairies and we discover successful new techniques regularly.
 It seemed a shame to keep these to ourselves, hence the creation of this site.
 We have a great time learning about the world around us and experimenting with new things.
 Life truly is a journey!

-In January 2008, we planted the first tallgrass prairie and since we have referred to it as the 5-Acre Prairie for years, that’s what we named it!
+In January 2008, we planted the first prairie on our land and since we have referred to it as the 5-Acre Prairie for years, that’s what we named it!
 In 2010, we planted the Berry Prairie, a 3.5 acre area.
 It is so named because there were native berry bushes along the edge, which inspired us to plant a few more.
 We are calling the prairie planted in 2014 the Deer Camp Prairie because it is between two areas set aside for hunting.
 In 2016, we purchased another 20 acres which include 2 prairies we originally planted, remnant prairie, and remnant oak savanna.
 We are super excited to have the opportunity to restore these!

 Most of our work is in ecological restoration and land management but we also have homesteading tendencies.
 We garden (sorta), we make soap & lotion, and we cook & can.
 Our homesteading tendencies stem from our desire to have quality products with natural ingredients and as an offshoot of the restoration work.
 But mostly we depend on our local veggies growers to keep us fed!